“Diversity in Committees“, with Zia-Ul-Hassan Khan and Friederike Mengel

-“How Transparency Kills Information Aggregation: Theory & Experiment”, with Sebastian Fehrler (American Economic Journal: Microeconomics, forthcoming) (Online Appendix)
+“How Transparency Kills Information Aggregation: Theory & Experiment”, with Sebastian Fehrler (American Economic Journal: Microeconomics, 2018) (Online Appendix)

 Abstract We investigate the potential of transparency to influence committee decision-making.
 We present a model in which career concerned committee members receive private information of different type-dependent accuracy, deliberate and vote.
 We study three levels of transparency under which career concerns are predicted to affect behavior differently and test the model’s key predictions in a laboratory experiment.
 The model’s predictions are largely borne out – transparency negatively affects information aggregation at the deliberation and voting stages, leading to sharply different committee error rates than under secrecy.
 This occurs despite subjects revealing more information under transparency than theory predicts.

 “Voting in Legislative Elections under Plurality Rule”, (Journal of Economic Theory, 2016)